naps-sled-sas/aap_wiki/CONTRIBUTING.md

 - All pages required to be written in markdown
 - Images should be png file type and stored in "/images"
 - All pages should be linked in the main [README](README.md)
-- Tone is approachable similar to [MOBB documentation](https://cloud.redhat.com/experts/)
+- Tone is casual/approachable similar to [MOBB documentation](https://cloud.redhat.com/experts/)

 ## Tools
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) is suggested if using VSCode.